Stop! Your Lease Extension in Hightown Could Be FREE

 If you are facing a significant premium because your lease in Hightown has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Banks and building societies are making their criteria more stringent and many now expect flats to have at least 60 if not 70 years left at the end of the mortgage.
-Given that a number of flats in Hightown were created in the 1950s, 1960s and 1970s as a result many now require lease extensions if they if they are to be mortgageable.
+Lenders are tightening their criteria and many now require flats to have a minimum of 60 if not 70 years remaining once the mortgage has expired.
+As plenty of flats in Hightown were created in the 1950s, 1960s and 1970s this means many now require lease extensions if they if they are to be mortgageable.

 Lender Requirement